rachelqingguo/rachelqingguo/README.md

 ## 👩🏻‍💻 About Me

 I'm passionate about solving real-world problems with data.
-My experience spans across global companies like **TikTok**, **L’Oréal**, **Estée Lauder**, and **Amazon Whole Foods** , where I've worked on projects from pricing strategy and A/B testing to GPT-powered client prediction models.
+My experience spans across global companies like **TikTok**, **L’Oréal**, **Estée Lauder**, and **Amazon** , where I've worked on projects from pricing strategy and A/B testing to GPT-powered client prediction models.

 I enjoy working across both technical and business teams—translating complex analytics into clear, strategic action.
 Whether it’s a dashboard, a machine learning model, or a quick automation script, I care most about whether it makes someone's job easier or a decision smarter.